 As a pass-through entity, TEA awards federal grant funds to eligible subrecipients, including local educational agencies (school districts and open-enrollment charter schools).
-The responsibilities of pass-through entities are given in Title 2 of the Code of Federal Regulations, Part 200.331, which requires TEA to “evaluate each subrecipient’s risk of noncompliance with federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring.”
+The responsibilities of pass-through entities are outlined in Title 2 of the Code of Federal Regulations (CFR), Part 200.332(d), which requires TEA to “evaluate each subrecipient’s risk of noncompliance with federal statutes, regulations, and the terms and conditions of the subaward for purposes of determining the appropriate subrecipient monitoring.”

-To comply with this requirement, the Federal Fiscal Monitoring Division conducts an annual risk assessment of all subrecipients, including local educational agencies, to determine their potential risk of noncompliance.
-Based upon the outcome of the risk assessment, subrecipients are assigned a risk level of low, medium, or high.
+To comply with this requirement, the Federal Fiscal Monitoring Division (FFM) conducts an annual risk assessment of all subrecipients, including local educational agencies, to determine their potential risk of noncompliance.
+Based on the outcome of the risk assessment, subrecipients are assigned a risk level of low, medium, or high.

 The division updates the risk assessment model annually to ensure that risk indicators and weights reflect current risks, such as economic conditions; political conditions; regulatory changes; unreliable information; financial problems that could lead to diversion of grant funds; loss of essential personnel; loss of accreditation; rapid growth; new activities, products, or services; and organizational restructuring.

 The risk assessment criteria include indicators and weights derived from multiple sources.
 Each subrecipient is allotted points based upon these criteria, and assigned a risk level of high, medium, or low based on the total number of points allotted.